Skip to content

 Landmark

 A mountain chain the size of the Himalayas formerly spanned England 400 million years ago.
 After enormous forces eroded the mountains over millions of years, nature produced strange rock shapes.
-Some of England’s most distinctive and peculiar rock formations can be found in Brimham Rocks.
+Some of England’s most distinctive and peculiar rock formations are in Brimham Rocks.

 High Force